Sea level rise: Satellites

 Jason-1 continued the sea surface measurements started by TOPEX/Poseidon.
 It was followed by the Ocean Surface Topography Mission on Jason-2, and by Jason-3.

 Since the launch of TOPEX/Poseidon in 1992, an overlapping series of altimetric satellites has been continuously recording the sea level and its changes.
 These satellites can measure the hills and valleys in the sea caused by currents and detect trends in their height.
 To measure the distance to the sea surface, the satellites send a microwave pulse towards Earth and record the time it takes to return after reflecting off the ocean's surface.
 Microwave radiometers correct the additional delay caused by water vapor in the atmosphere.
 Combining these data with the location of the spacecraft determines the sea-surface height to within a few centimetres.
 These satellite measurements have estimated rates of sea level rise for 1993–2017 at 3.0 ± 0.4 mm per year.

-Satellites are useful for measuring regional variations in sea level.
+Satellites are also useful for measuring regional variations in sea level.
 An example is the substantial rise between 1993 and 2012 in the western tropical Pacific.
 This sharp rise has been linked to increasing trade winds.
 These occur when the Pacific Decadal Oscillation (PDO) and the El Niño–Southern Oscillation (ENSO) change from one state to the other.
 The PDO is a basin-wide climate pattern consisting of two phases, each commonly lasting 10 to 30 years.
 The ENSO has a shorter period of 2 to 7 years.